YanLi26/resume/README.md

-# resume
+##resume
-My favorite resume template.
+My favorite resume template

 The template is from https://www.latextemplates.com/template/medium-length-professional-cv